morphismtech/bankchain/Architecture.md

 Architecture

-Protocol will consists of two parts
+Protocol will consist of two parts
 * Fiduciary token protocol runs on EVM (Ethereum)
 * Redemption & Bank operation protocol runs on a Cosmos sidechain